 What to Look For (And What to Know)

 There are a few things you’ll want to look for when you buy a used or refurbished phone.
 Whenever possible, always buy from the original manufacturer or a reputable store.
 It’s just a smart way to shop.
 If it’s a refurb see what kind of warranty is available, if any, or find a store that offers one.

 Then, keep in mind that most used phones are probably already a year old, so things like battery life and software updates are different from a new phone.
 Or, they won’t get support as long.
-Don’t forget that most used phones get sold “as is” even if you don’t see it anywhere.
-Read the fine print.
+Don’t forget that most used phones are sold “as is” even if you don’t see it on the site.
+Basically, read the fine print.

 Last but not least, use caution and some common sense when shopping for a used smartphone.
 Craigslist and Facebook group deals that look good are often misleading.
 If the price is too good to be true, it’s probably stolen.
 That’s why we recommend reputable sites like Samsung, Apple, Swappa, or Gazelle first.